Chris Bittle: Political career

 Bittle was elected as a first time Member of Parliament in October 2015.
 He received 24,870 votes and defeated incumbent Rick Dykstra.

 In September 2017, Bittle was appointed Deputy Leader of the Government in the House of Commons, the youngest Member of Parliament to hold that position.
 In December 2019, he was appointed Parliamentary Secretary to the Minister of Transport, where he worked alongside Minister Marc Garneau and Minister Omar Alghabra to invest in public transit and particularly on safe travel during the COVID-19 pandemic.

 In March 2021, Bittle was appointed as Parliamentary Secretary to the Minister of the Environment and Climate Change, Jonathan Wilkinson.
 Bittle is also a member of the Standing Committee on Environment and Sustainable Development.

-Bittle was re-elected as an Member of Parliament in the 2021 Canadian federal election but with a decreased share of the vote.
+Bittle was re-elected as a Member of Parliament in the 2021 Canadian federal election but with a decreased share of the vote.

 In August 2022 Bittle apologized to University of Ottawa law professor Michael Geist for accusing Geist of racism during a twitter dispute.